-When looking into propane providers, the first step is researching and selecting a reliable propane provider, and ensuring the account is set up for delivery.
+When looking into using propane, the first step is researching and selecting a reliable propane provider and ensuring the account is set up for delivery.
 At this point, the consumer will be offered two basic delivery options.

-- Customers can opt into Automatic Delivery (auto delivery) if credit approved and/or preauthorization is offered.
+- Customers can opt into propane Automatic Delivery (auto-delivery) if credit is approved and/or preauthorization is offered.
 Proper forecasting of delivery needs will be based on the type of account or recommendation by the propane company consultant.

-- Customers can choose to be on a Will Call Plan which means the customer is responsible to call and schedule a delivery within specific tank gauge parameters.
-Depending on account preferences, the setup of credit terms may be granted, or payment will be due at the time of delivery.
-Accounts which have been granted credit terms but prefer to remain on a will-call delivery basis are often seen in conjunction with customer-owned tanks, generator, fire log and pool usage.
+- Customers can choose to be on a Will-Call Plan, which means the customer is responsible for calling and scheduling a delivery within specific tank gauge parameters.
+Depending on account preferences and based on your account preferences, you may grant the setup of credit terms, or payment will be due at the time of delivery.
+Accounts that have been granted credit terms but prefer to remain on a will-call delivery basis are often seen in conjunction with customer-owned propane tanks, generators, fire logs, and pool usage.

-In either of the above cases, if a new tank is being installed, the service team will let Logistics know once the tank is set, and a delivery ticket will be placed at that time.
+In either of the above cases, if a new tank is being installed, the service team will let the logistics team know once the tank is set, and customer service will place a delivery ticket.

-Customers who are just moving into a home should find out if there is a propane account transfer from the prior homeowner, and decide whether or not to stay with that provider.
-The new homeowner will want to make sure the prior location account has been updated, reflecting him/her as the new owner/customer, along with the updated propane supply/service starting date.
+Customers just moving into a home should find out if there is a propane account transfer from the prior homeowner and decide whether or not to stay with that provider.
+The new homeowner will want to ensure the previous location account has been updated, reflecting them as the new owner/customer, along with the updated propane supply/service starting date.

-Upon completion of the Propane System Safety Survey, it’s time to initiate/schedule the next propane delivery.
-How this is handled depends on which of the two programs the customer has chosen.
+Upon completing the Propane System Safety Survey, it’s time to initiate/schedule the next propane delivery.
+How this is handled depends on which of the two programs the customer has chosen:

-- For automatic delivery customers, prior credit approval and/or pre-authorization is required; and the account is set up with delivery forecasting which is based on the type of account and recommendations by the Sales department.
+- Prior credit approval and/or preauthorization is required; the account is set up with delivery forecasting based on the type of account and recommendations by the Sales department.

-- For Will Call customers, the customer is responsible to call when his/her propane tank gauge reads 35%.
-This percentage is significant!
-It is at this point that if a customer doesn’t call in to request a delivery, he/she may potentially run out of fuel which would result in disruption of service and likely incur additional fees.
-Normally, a provider can deliver to a will-call customer within a few business days.
-However, especially in cold months when suppliers are busiest; or during severe weather events when suppliers are challenged by downed lines and trees, they might not be able to make a delivery before a customer runs out.
+- Typically, a provider can deliver to a will-call customer within a few business days.
+However, especially in cold months when suppliers are busiest; or during severe weather events when downed lines and trees challenge suppliers, they might not be able to deliver before a customer runs out.

-Once settled in, if the customer hasn’t already done so, it’s time to research all the advantageous and versatile appliances that also run on propane.
+Once settled in, if the customer hasn’t already done so, it’s time to research all the great, versatile appliances that also run on propane:

-- Backyard entertaining can be enhanced with decorative outdoor lighting, outdoor hearths, fire pits and grilling.
+- Propane can enhance backyard entertaining with decorative outdoor lighting, outdoor hearths, fire pits, and grilling.

-- For homes with a wood-burning fireplace, consider replacing it with a propane hearth.
+- Consider replacing it with a propane hearth for homes with a wood-burning fireplace.
 Clean and convenient, it lights with the simple press of a button.
 Many can be set to maintain a specific temperature.
-And of course, there’s no more wood chopping, wood storage, wood-sparking fire hazards, or messy and smelly clean ups.
+And, of course, there’s no more wood chopping, wood storage, wood-sparking fire hazards, or messy and smelly clean-ups.

-- Older and electric hot water heaters are costly.
-Upgrading to a propane-powered hot water heater can lower overall cost of hot water in your home.
+- Older and electric water heaters are costly.
+Upgrading to a propane-powered water heater can lower your home’s overall cost of hot water.

-We assist consumers every day to understand propane accounts, use and choices; and we’d be happy to assist you in navigating decision points.
-For more about propane, what it can do for you, and how we can help, simply visit us at www.paracogas.com.
+We assist consumers daily in understanding propane accounts, use, and choices, and we’d be happy to assist you in navigating decision points.